Can it be that competition is not a good, but an evil?

-Might we even see the seeds of the competitive attitude in the Garden of Eden, when the serpent tempted Eve with being "like God"?
+Might we see the seeds of the competitive attitude when the serpent tempted Eve with being "like God"?
+(Even though she was already like God: Genesis 1:27-28].)
 If Satan is a fallen angel, was it because he saw God as a rival, in competition with him?

 Abraham was a friend of God and understood something of God's ways and attitudes.
 So, when there was resource-conflict between his shepherds and those of Lot, and decided they must separate, did Abraham competitively try to get the better land for himself?
 Did he not rather give Lot the choice and accept it?
 And then, did not God honour his lack of competitiveness with a blessing?

 When Israel became a kingdom, Saul treated David as a competitor, but did David treat Saul as one?
 Did not David rather accept Saul as Yahweh's anointed king and treat him always with honour?
 Even when Absalom rose up against David, did not David treat Absalom with love rather than competition?

 God, Abraham and David - and we could add Moses, Samuel, and many of the prophets - all eschewed competition, rivalry and status-seeking [Note 1].
 They all wanted blessing for others rather than themselves.
 And God blessed them for that.